Premarital Counselling: Before you tie the Knot!

 This can cause friction and clash of opinion on — joint finances and property, child-rearing manners and ways, career goals vs. family, religious practices & beliefs, routine, habits, etc.

 Marriage counselling helps you understand your partner’s beliefs and expectations on these issues and help you draw a plan to address them as they will surface.

-Even online marriage counseling is good as there is no need for physical proximity with the relationship counselor, and she can help you improve your relationship before marriage
+Even online marriage counselling is good as there is no need for physical proximity with the relationship counsellor, and she can help you improve your relationship before marriage

-Over multiple sessions of premarital counselling, Life coach will encourage you to discuss:
+Over multiple sessions of premarital counselling, the Life coach will encourage you to discuss:

-- Change how you view the relationship – The counseling helps both partners evaluate and see their relationship with more objectivity and help them see their positive interactions.
+- Change how you view the relationship – The counselling helps both partners evaluate and see their relationship with more objectivity and help them see their positive interactions.

 - Improve communication – The problem starts to creep into any relationship, especially in a marriage, when the communication breaks down.
 To ensure that you say and listen to each other, whatever you are feeling without hurting in any way requires practice, patience, and useful communication tools.
-Life Coach and marriage counselor helps couples with active listening techniques, speaking openly with mutual respect, and learning to “agree to disagree” on important matters.
+Life Coaches and marriage counsellors help couples with active listening techniques, speaking openly with mutual respect, and learning to “agree to disagree” on important matters.

 - Find Positives – With effective marital counselling, can help you both find and appreciate each other’s positive and strengths and the relationship.
 This will give you reasons to invest your love and trust in the marriage and nurture it well.